 The most common types of bookbinding

 The modern print industry offers a wide variety of printing methods.
 The most popular include:

 - Saddle stitched.
 A very economical binding method, it punches wire through the outside spine of the book and runs it through the inside centerfold to grip the pages.

 - Perfect bound.
 This involves gluing the pages of the book to a spine and then attaching a cover.
 It’s called “perfect” because the pages and the cover are all cut to the exact same size, allowing them to line up perfectly during the binding process.

 - Spiral/coil bound.
 To hold the pages, a plastic coil is threaded through punched holes, and the ends are crimped to prevent the plastic coil from slipping off.

 - Wire-O. Formed wire is threaded through punched holes, allowing books to lay flat when open.

 These binding techniques work well with a wide range of print projects, from small to large.
-They also tend to be more economical than hardcover.
-Yet, they can’t match the durability or the solid feel of a classic hardcover book.
+Their price also tends to be more economical than hardcover.
+Yet, they don’t match the durability or the solid feel of a classic hardcover book.